opentensor/developer-docs/docs/chain-rel-notes.md

 **See the PR**: https://github.com/opentensor/subtensor/pull/553

-#### Added `freeze_layout` attribute macro
+#### Added `freeze_struct` attribute macro

 This feature is added to prevent accidental changes to storage structs.
-An attribute called `freeze_layout` is added to the storage structs and other change-sensitive Rust items.
+An attribute called `freeze_struct` is added to the storage structs and other change-sensitive Rust items.
 This attribute will take a single argument which is a hash code of the non-trivial (ignoring doc comments) AST nodes that make up the item the attribute is attached to.

 **If the hash code is not provided**: A compiler error will be displayed providing the programmer with the proper hash code which they can then paste in.